 If you've ever attended a work retreat or met with a career counselor in high school, chances are you already know your MBTI personality, also known as the Myers-Briggs Type Indicator, or the the Myers-Briggs personality test for short.
 Myers-Briggs questionnaires may be typically associated with team-building retreats and something to fill out with your friends and family when you're bored, but the personality types have been cropping up in another unexpected place: Dating apps.
 It goes a little something like this: "Mike, 35, Lawyer, INFJ, Loves Pizza."
 But is that actually an indication of your potential compatibility?

 Perhaps more indicative of true compatibility than zodiac signs (depending on who you ask), Myers-Briggs personality types are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
-Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality type may be helpful in navigating conflicts in relationships or understanding others better.
+Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality types may be helpful in navigating conflicts in relationships or understanding others' needs and wants.

 Meet the Expert

 Rachel Cubas-Wilkinson, Ph.D., is a Senior Consultant at The Myers-Briggs Company, developers of one of the world's most popular personality tools.